microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 Contoso Inc is an established manufacturer planning to modernize IT infrastructure.
 As part of that, Contoso wants to migrate existing SAP systems from on-premise to Azure more rapid way.
 They identified SAP on Azure github repo and liked the Microsoft provided automation content.
 Deploy SAP S/4 hana system using the available automation script in resourses folder.
 After deployment is completed, verify all the deployed resource and be familiarize yourself.

-This document introduces an automation tool for SAP Basis persons on provision of (1) all necessary Azure infrastructure (compute/storage/network) (2) server configurations and SAP system installation.
+This document introduces an automation tool for SAP Basis persons on provision of all necessary Azure infrastructure, server configurations and SAP system installation.
 The tool is based on Terraform and Ansible script.

 ## Description